AKA: Alaska-Yukon-Pacific Exposition (AYPE), Agricultural Building, Seattle, WA

 Structure Type: built works - exhibition buildings - exposition buildings; events - exhibitions; events - expos

-Designers: Chase, M., and Company, Building Contractors (firm); Graham and Myers, Architects (firm); Howard and Galloway, Architects and Engineers (firm); M. Chase (building contractor); John Debo Galloway (structural engineer); John Graham Sr. (architect/engineer); John Galen Howard (architect); David John Myers (architect)
+Designers: Chase, M., and Company, Building Contractors (firm); Graham and Myers, Architects (firm); Howard and Galloway, Architects and Engineers (firm); M. Chase (building contractor); John Debo Galloway (civil engineer); John Graham Sr. (architect/engineer); John Galen Howard (architect); David John Myers (architect)

 Dates: constructed 1908-1909